MohammadDehghan/Fish-Recognition-androidApp/README.md

 After we’ve built our TensorFlow model with transfer learning, we’ll use the TFLite converter to create a mobile-ready model variant.
 The model will then be used in an Android application that recognizes images captured by the camera realtime.

 ## Results
-After 100 epochs, the test accuracy is about 71 percent for 15 specious. to reach a better result, we need to increase our data number t0 500+. lack of data is a bottleneck in deep learning!
+After 100 epochs, the test accuracy is about 71 percent for 15 specious. to reach a better result, we need to increase our data number to 500+. lack of data is a bottleneck in deep learning!